Giftezra/time-tracker/README.md

-# Time Tracker
+# Time Tracker Application

-A shift management system that helps organizations track employee work hours, manage schedules, and monitor attendance.
+A comprehensive time tracking solution built with React Native (Expo) for the frontend and Django for the backend.
+This application helps businesses manage employee schedules, track work hours, and handle various management tasks.

+## Project Structure

 ## Features